postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 ### Viewing test results

-If your collection has tests, the **View Results** page indicates whether each request passed or failed.
-You can also filter on each using the __Passed__ and __Failed__ tabs at the top.
+If your collection has tests, the **View Results** page indicates whether each request passed, failed, or was skipped.
+You can also filter on each using the __Passed__, __Failed__, and __Skipped__ tabs at the top.
 If any tests in a request script fail during the collection run, the whole request fails.

 > If you select __Save responses__ when you start a collection run, Postman displays the responses in the run results.